naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.17.the.routing.table.md

 The primary responsibility of the packet forwarding function is to encapsulate packets in the appropriate data link frame type for the outgoing interface.
 The

 #### Components of a Routing Table

+A router examines the destination IP address of a packet and searches its routing table to determine where to forward the packet.
+The routing table contains a list of all known network addresses and where to forward the packet.
+These entries are known as route entries or routes.
+The router forwards a packet using the best matching route entry.

+A routing table stores 3 types of routes:
+* **Directly connected networks**: These network entries are active router interfaces
+* **Remote networks**: These networks are connected to other routers.
+* **Default route**: Used when there is no better match in the IP routing table.